zaiisao/Documentation/en/Interactive Broadcast/video_profile_android.md

 ## Implementation

-Before setting the video profile, ensure that you hava implemented the basic real-time communication functions in your project.
+Before setting the video profile, ensure that you have implemented the basic real-time communication functions in your project.
 For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_android.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_android.md).

 After initializing RtcEngine, you can call the `setVideoEncoderConfiguration` method to set the video profile and set the video resolution, frame rate, birtate and orientation mode.